cssearcy/AYS-Coding-in-R-Spr-2020/index.md

 In addition to the required textbooks, the instructor will supplement the assigned unit readings with various journal articles, policy reports, or other related material.
-These will be made available in the course shell in Blackboard.
+These will be made available in iCollege.
+Please be sure to set notifications in iCollege so that you receive emails when announcements are posted.

 ## C. Course Grading System for Assigned Work, including Final Project: